garveychan/sunday-stall/README.md

 I believe that the long tail market for local value-added goods is underserved - e.g. hobbyist bakers, artisans, creators.

+Not large or consistent enough to justify having the manage and curate their own presence across multiple platforms. - Shopify, Instagram, Facebook.

 ### Why is it a Problem that needs solving?
 (R8)

 - Fragmented market with uncoordinated micro to medium-sized merchants.